Community Development and Action (M.Ed.)

 Join students from around the world committed to learning how to create positive, community-level change in a collaborative and participatory way.

-The master's degree in Community Development and Action (CDA) combines theory, research, and practice to equip you to become a change agent in organizations and communities that support positive human development.
+The master's degree in Community Development and Action (CDA) combines theory, research, and practice to equip you to become a change agent working with organizations and communities to support positive human development and remove barriers to human thriving.

 You can earn a dual degree, combining your studies to earn a Master of Theological Studies (M.T.S.) or Master of Divinity (M.Div.) degree in the Vanderbilt Divinity School.